acastroaraujo/ModelThinker/0-Introduction.md

 By assuming a uniform distribution between 0.5 and 1, we assumed that all people where biased towards the truth.
 In real life, we might have some cases in which people are biased towards being wrong (e.g. *discrimination*).
 In another context, we might call this unflinching error rate "*irreducible error*".

 The original prior established the probabity of some bias against "truth" to be zero.

-But our new prior tells another story.
+But our new prior tells a different story.
+It allows for a 9% chance that any given juror will be biased against "truth"!

 ``` r
 round(pbeta(0.5, 10, 5), 2)